The Aquarium of the Americas is an attraction in New Orleans, LA. It is located on the banks of the Mississippi River, adjacent to the French Quarter.

 The facility includes three main gallery areas: Caribbean Reef, Mississippi River Gallery, and Gulf Coast Exhibit.

-The Audubon Aquarium of the Americas (NAQA) is a public aquarium in New Orleans, Louisiana.
+The Audubon Aquarium of the Americas (NAQA) is a public aquarium in New Orleans, LA.
 It is owned by Audubon Nature Institute and is located on 6 acres of property along the Mississippi River in downtown New Orleans.
 The Aquarium’s exhibits include a large freshwater tank with a walk-through tunnel, an ocean tank with a shark feed, as well as many smaller tanks with fish, reptiles, and amphibians from around the world.
 One exhibit allows guests to touch starfish.
 There are also sea otters and penguins.
 The aquarium participates in more than 25 conservation and research programs worldwide, including coral reef studies in the Florida Keys and fish tagging in Montana waters.

 Ultra-Guard Fabric Protection | New Orleans Service Center